US resumes aid to Yemen’s rebel north as famine threatens

 He gave no details, including whether the proposal was new or an updated version of a nationwide cease-fire plan that U.N. special envoy Martin Griffiths announced last year.

-Fighting and massive displacement of people, crippling fuel shortages and rising food prices have 50,000 Yemenis already facing famine and 5 million more a step away from it, the United Nations says.
+Fighting and massive displacement of people, crippling fuel shortages and rising food prices have 50,000 Yemenis already caught up in famine and 5 million more a step away from it, the United Nations says.
 It projects 400,000 Yemeni children under 5 are at risk of dying this year from malnutrition.

 The war began when the Houthi rebels seized the capital, Sanaa, and much of the north in 2014.
 Saudi Arabia has led an unsuccessful air campaign since 2015 to try to dislodge the rebels, while rival Iran has consolidated its support for the Houthis.